in28minutes/in28minutes.github.io/_posts/2017-12-15-implementing-aop-with-spring-boot.md

 ---
 layout:     post
 title:      Implementing AOP with Spring Boot and AspectJ
-date:       2017-12-15 12:31:19
+date:       2020-07-06 12:31:19
 summary:    Learn how to implement AOP with Spring Boot Starter AOP and AspectJ.
-You will understand cross cutting concerns and the basics of AOP - Aspect, Pointcut, JoinPoint, Advice and more.
+You will understand cross cutting concerns and the basics of AOP - Aspect, Point cut, JoinPoint, Advice and more.
 categories:  SpringBoot
 permalink:  /spring-boot-and-aop-with-spring-boot-starter-aop
 ---